 - the UK GDPR does not apply to the importer of the data, usually because they are located in a country outside the UK (which may be in the EU, the EEA or elsewhere); and

-- you, the sender of the personal data, and the receiver of the data are separate organisations (even if you are both companies within the same group).
+- you, the sender of the personal data, and the receiver of the data are separate organisations (even if you are both companies in the same group).

 A UK company passes employee information to a centralised group human resources service provided by its parent company in Germany.
 After the UK exits the EU, this will be a restricted transfer under the UK GDPR.

 The UK is England, Scotland, Wales, and Northern Ireland.
-It does not include Crown dependencies or United Kingdom overseas territories, including Gibraltar.
+It does not include Crown dependencies or UK overseas territories, including Gibraltar.

-The UK government has stated that, on the UK’s exit from the EU, transfers of data from the UK to the EEA will be permitted.
+The UK government has stated that, after Brexit, transfers of data from the UK to the EEA will be permitted.
 It says it will keep this under review.

 The UK government will allow transfers to Gibraltar to continue.